6 Fabulous Last-Minute Gift Ideas

 Give an Experience

-Think about fun activities you could do safely with different people on your list: dinner for a friend; reading night and snacks with the grandkids; and movie night with the grandparents, complete with snacks.
+Think about fun activities you could do safely with different people on your list:

-How about tickets to a local zoo, a day-trip on Amtrak?
 Write a description of the experience your recipient will receive, noting the day, time, and all the details.

 A Gift of Compassion

-If you want your gift to say how much you care, then find a way to show you care about what matters most to your recipient.
 Is he or she passionate about medical research?
-Become a bone marrow donor to honor this person.
+Become a bone marrow donor to honor your recipient.
 An environmentalist?
 Donate to an organization that reforests, and plant a tree in his name.

 Honor your recipient by gifting a third-world family with a pair of chickens ($25) or a share in a goat ($10) to help them become self-reliant through either Heifer or WorldVision.
+In just minutes you can place your order online, and print the gift card describing what you gave in his or her name.

 Often the most meaningful gifts are those that cost no money at all.
 A gift from the heart is a gift of time and talent.
 Do you cook, clean, babysit, garden, sew, drive, or shop?
 Create a gift certificate and make what you do the gift that you give.

-Hint: Follow up within a few days to set the exact time your certificate will be redeemed.
+BFollow up within a few days to set the exact time your certificate will be redeemed.
 Your recipient may be too embarrassed to remind you to make good on your gift.

 More from Everyday Cheapskate